arttuhar/react-movie-database/README.md

 App is made by using

-* React
+- React

 API from

-* The open movie database (OMDb API)
+- The open movie database (OMDb API)

 ## Setup

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Available Scripts

-In the project directory, you can run:
+Clone down this repository.
+You will need node and npm installed on your machine.

+Installation:

+`npm install`

+Run test:

+`npm test`

+Start server:

-`yarn start`
+`npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Visit app:

+`localhost:3000`